Hiring Independent Contractors: How to Hire in 7 Easy Steps

 While you may already know exactly who your next independent contractor will be, here are some additional resources to find independent contractors:

 d.
 Traditional job websites such as Indeed.com; and

 e.
 Your network of attorneys, CPAs and friends.

 Following these guidelines will give you a great start to navigating the independent contractor hiring landscape.
 If you need help with this process or with drafting a solid Independent Contractor Agreement, post your legal need on UpCounsel's marketplace.

 UpCounsel screens out 95 percent of lawyers to provide only the best attorneys from top law schools like Harvard and Yale.
-UpCounsel lawyers average 14 years of experience and have provided legal services to some of the top companies, including Stripe, Twilio, and Google.
+UpCounsel lawyers average 14 years of experience and have provided legal services to some of the top companies, including Menlo Ventures, Airbnb, and Google.